SethBaugh77/SpringBootReactApp/README.md

 # SpringBootReactApp
-Simple React UI which makes requests to a Springboot rest API.
+Simple React UI which makes requests to a Springboot REST API.